Opportunities for school and college students in Indore to carry out projects

 IIT Indore is organizing "Multi-wavelength Sky Observations - AstroSat and Beyond" workshop

-Centre of Astronomy students wins IAU 100 hours of Astronomy - Win A telescope" competition
+DAASE students win IAU 100 hours of Astronomy - Win A telescope" competition

-We are a new interdisciplinary centre at IIT-Indore focusing on a wide range of topics related to Astronomy and Space weather and navigation studies.
-This centre was initiated in December, 2015.
-This interdisciplinary centre is a unique department among all IITs that offers a dedicated and focused platform to pursue research in Astronomy.
+We are a new interdisciplinary division at IIT-Indore focusing on a wide range of topics related to Astronomy and Space weather and navigation studies.
+The DAASE was initiated in December, 2015.
+This interdisciplinary division is a unique department among all IITs that offers a dedicated and focused platform to pursue research in Astronomy.
 Currently, we have four core members, one visiting faculty and three associate members from other disciplines.

 We have varied research interests in radio astronomical instrumentation, observational cosmology, atmospheric corruptions and ionospheric turbulences, computational astrophysics, MHD simulations, high energy astrophysics and compact object physics.